-- The freedom to choose any doctor or specialist that accepts Medicare patients because there is no provider network requirement
+- The freedom to choose any doctor or specialist that accepts Medicare patients because there is no provider network requirement.

-- Virtually no claim forms
+- Virtually no claim forms.

-- No pre-existing condition exclusion if replacing coverage
+- No pre-existing condition exclusion if replacing coverage.

-- Guaranteed renewable coverage as long as premiums are paid on time and no material misstatement is made on the application
+- Guaranteed renewable coverage as long as premiums are paid on time and no material misstatement is made on the application.

-- Valuable added services like pharmacy and vision discounts
+- Value-added services like routine vision discounts.

-- Coverage that travels nationwide
+- Coverage that travels nationwide.